corona10/GSoC2017/README.md

 ```

 Go supports a documentation feature through Godoc.
-It is a simllar feature with Python's Pydoc.
+It is a similar feature with Python's Pydoc.
 gopy also migrate Go's documentation for the vars, functions, and types into Pydoc.
 Here is the example.